Policies for Full-Time/Diploma Students - Silicon Valley High School

 • Limit your enrollment to 25 credits (5 courses) while you are under Academic Probation.
 Note: this may delay graduation plans.

-• If you do not complete any courses during the semester, these courses must be Completed before the end of the summer term.
+• Any courses not completed during the semester must be Completed before the end of the following term.

 You will be withdrawn from the school if you are placed on Academic Probation and you fail to comply with these requirements.